UffizziCloud/docs/docs/engineeringblog/ci-cd-registry.md

 ## Uffizzi Continuous Previews

 Lastly we'll configure Uffizzi to use our Compose file.
+Within your Uffizzi Project, select Specs on the left side and then click the yellow "New Compose" button.
 ![New Compose File](../assets/images/blog-1-new-compose.png)

+Select your GitHub repository and branch and then enter the filename of your Uffizzi Compose file.
+I used `docker-compose.uffizzi.yml`.
 ![Link Compose File](../assets/images/blog-1-link-compose.png)

+Validate and save this Compose spec.
+Now Uffizzi should be ready to deploy a new Preview whenever you open a GitLab Merge Request!

 ## Smoke Test

 Now let's tie it all together.
-Push a new commit on a new branch to your GitLab repository and then open a new Pull Request.
+Push a new commit on a new branch to your GitLab repository and then open a new Merge Request.
 GitLab's CI/CD will build a new image and push it to your Azure Container Registry.
 Uffizzi will recognize the new image and deploy it automatically.

 ![New Preview](../assets/images/blog-1-new-preview.png)